RHEcosystemAppEng/kong-discovery/gateway-hybrid/kong-hybrid-gcp.md

 !!!!!!!!!!
 HuGE NOTES !!!!!!!!!!!!

-HPA enabled in our case so maybe we can skip manual scaling.
+HPA enabled in our case, so maybe we can skip manual scaling.
 It will depend on `fortio` parameters.
-To check HPA we need to reduce `averageUtilization` on HPA to `10` for example.
+To check HPA we need to reduce `averageUtilization` on HPA to `10`, for example.

-To produce requests to our service we're going to use [Fortio](https://www.fortio.org).
-Install `Fortio` in accordance with the instructions for the operating system used.
+To produce requests for our service, we're going to use [Fortio](https://www.fortio.org).
+Install `Fortio` under the instructions for the operating system used.

 A simple load test can be done with the following command.
 Notice that we're using the Public IP provided by GCP.